SE-Group-AR/FitnessApp/README.md

 # ENERGIZE - Your Wellness Companion

-ENERGIZE is an easy-to-use application designed to help users manage their daily calorie intake and expenditure, and it has now been enhanced with additional features.
-This all-in-one wellness app is not only a user-friendly calorie tracker but also offers a comprehensive suite of tools to support individuals in achieving their fitness and weight management goals.
+Energize is an easy-to-use web application designed to keep you motivated and in control of your fitness and health journey.
+With Energize, users can effortlessly monitor their progress, follow personalized workout plans, and gain valuable insights to live a healthier lifestyle.
+Whether you are new to fitness or an enthusiast, Energize offers the tools and guidance you need to achieve your goals, all within an intuitive and engaging interface.

 <img src = "https://github.com/CSC510-GROUP-40/FitnessApp/assets/145216300/e4fc29ea-253c-4bfc-803c-80bf55193044" width="700px">